669837/Mushroom-Classifier-DAT158/README.md

 You can try the app here: https://mushroom-classifier-dat158.streamlit.app/

 ## Run the app locally
-To start the application, open a terminal in the project directory and run:
+To start the application, open a terminal in the project directory and:
 1) Install dependencies: `pip install -r requirements.txt`
 2) Run the app: `streamlit run src/app.py`